storyprotocol/documentation/docs/Developers/tutorials/register-stability-images.md

 ## 4. Set up your IP Metadata

-View the [IPA Metadata Standard](doc:ipa-metadata-standard) and construct the metadata for your IP.
+View the [📝 IPA Metadata Standard](doc:ipa-metadata-standard) and construct the metadata for your IP.
 Properly format your metadata as shown below:

 ```typescript main.ts
 import fs from "fs";